cloukit/notification/USAGE.md

 ></cloukit-notification-outlet-loader>
 ```

-Then import the the needed modules in your main module like so.
+Then import the needed modules in your main module.

 ```typescript
 import { NgModule } from '@angular/core';